Theo Viltz

 Theophile Anthony Viltz Jr. (born April 20, 1943) is an American former professional football player who was a cornerback for the Houston Oilers of the American Football League (AFL).
 He played college football for the USC Trojans.

-Early years
+Early life

 Viltz attended Junípero Serra High School, where he practiced football, track and basketball.
 In football, he was the team's starting halfback.

 He accepted a football scholarship from the University of Southern California.
 As a sophomore in 1963, he was a backup wide receiver, compiling one reception for 9 yards in 10 games.

 As a junior in 1964, he was converted into a defensive back and became a starter.
 He suffered a broken nose in the seventh game against the University of Washington that caused him to miss time.

 He also competed in track, becoming an All-American in the high hurdles in 1964 and 1965.
 As a senior in 1965, he was elected co-captain of the USC's track team.